LeeMorinUCF/ECP3004S21/demo_03_PP_Ch_03_Function_Design/README.md

 ### What Weekday Will It be in the Future?

+Now let's write a function to map the the day of the week to the numbers 1 to 7, representing Sunday through Saturday, respectively.
+Our aim is to represent a day that is a certain number of days after a day corresponding to another weekday number.
+We will make it more clear with examples.

 #### 1. **Examples**: Create example function calls and return values.

+If we start on Tuesday (day 3), it should be Wednesday (day 4) one day later.

 ```python
 >>> get_weekday(3, 1)
 4
 ```
+Likewise, Saturday (day 7) comes one day after Friday (day 6).

 ```python
 >>> get_weekday(6, 1)
 7
 ```

+Starting from Saturday (day 7), moving one day forward brings us to Sunday (day 1).

 ```python
 >>> get_weekday(7, 1)
 1
 ```
+Moving zero days forward keeps the number on the same day.
+Moving seven days ahead will also result in the same weekday.

 ```python
 >>> get_weekday(1, 0)